hubertwwong/xbrlfetcher/readme.md

 # xbrlfetcher

-Fetch a bunch of xbrl files from the SEC.
+Fetch xbrl files from the SEC.

+## Basics

+1. Grabs all index files which are gzipped.
+2. From the index files, grab the actual files.

 ## TODO

 some error checking for fetch

 xbrl index decompression and parsing....

+docker env not working. fix it.

+bounds checking on functions

+grab the actual xbrl files

+unit testing

+better path mechanism...
+- instead of string conncat.

+better documentation

 ## Notes